 Dominic Xavier makes guitars, particularly classical guitars.
 As he would say, classical means traditional and like everything else, classical has evolved for a period of 100 years like a cooking recipe.

 One of the most important things for an artist of any kind is Self-Motivation says Dominic

 Being an artist is about being curious and to be constantly curious.
 Dominic is a self-made and self taught luthier who hails from Kolar Gold Fields, Karnataka.
-Coming from a line of miners, Dominic swayed away from mining and had an affinity to guitars and Rock and roll.
+Coming from a line of miners, Dominic swayed away from mining and had an affinity to guitars and without a doubt, rock and roll.
 His family not able to afford a guitar for their son, Dominic decided to build his own guitar at the age of 13.
 He would soon know that he would go on a journey to being a luthier than that of a musician.

 A woman once told me “ I want a beautiful guitar that I can make love to”.